 Do you have a friend who is your friend’s sister’s husband’s cousin?
 I actually do and she is happened to be a food blogger!
 Her name is Cindy from Weeknite Meals.
 I have never met her as we live in different states, but my friend introduced me to her sister about me and my blog, and she told her cousin-in-law about me.
 Cindy works full-time but she makes delicious Asian meals (mostly Chinese dishes) every day.
 So if you think you are too busy to cook, please visit her site because she has very easy & yummy dishes that you can prepare in a short time.

 Today to celebrate my new friendship with Cindy, I’m sharing her Taro Tapioca Dessert Soup.
 Ever since she posted this recipe on her site, I had been wanting to try it.
 After all, I’m married to a Taiwanese American husband and I eat more Chinese food now when we eat out with friends.
-I even go to the specific Chinese restaurant which offers this dessert soup at the end (usually complimentary).
+I even go to the specific Chinese restaurant that offers this dessert soup at the end (usually complimentary).
 It is so yummy!
 I guess I can go to any Chinese restaurant now since I know how to make this dessert at home.
 Thank you, Cindy!

 What’s your plan for this weekend?
 We’ll be on stay-cation this weekend just 30 minutes away from our home.
 My kids are so excited that they can play in the hotel’s swimming pool.
 Have a great weekend everyone!

-Sign up for the free newsletter delivered to your inbox and stay in touch with me on Facebook, Pinterest, YouTube, and Instagram for all the latest updates.
+Wish to learn more about Japanese cooking?
+Sign up for our free newsletter to receive cooking tips & recipe updates!
+And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.

 Taro Tapioca Dessert Soup